bossley9/dotfiles/.config/install/doc/nixos.md

   ```
   modprobe zfs
   ```
 - Make note of the partition device names.
+In my case, my efi partition is `/dev/sda1` and my root partition is `/dev/sda2`.
+I will reference these hereafter.
   ```
   fdisk -l
   ```
 - We need to make note of the id corresponding to the root partition.
 It is possible for the disk identifiers to change during boot, which will cause ZFS to fail.
 Using partition ids ensure that ZFS will never fail.
-In my case, my root partition is `/dev/sda2`:
   ```
   ls -l /dev/disk/by-partuuid | grep sda2
   ```
   Remember this value.
 - Create a ZFS pool with compression and encryption using the partition uuid we noted earlier.
-  All these options are recommended and will save you headaches later.
+All these ZFS options are recommended and will likely save you headaches later.
+You will be prompted for a encryption passphrase for the filesystem.
   ```
   zpool create -f -o ashift=12         \
              -O acltype=posixacl       \